Merck Manual

 • Psychodynamic psychotherapy

-Little is known about the efficacy of cognitive-behavioral therapy and drug therapy for histrionic personality disorder.
+Little is known about the efficacy of cognitive-behavioral therapy and pharmacotherapy for histrionic personality disorder.

 Psychodynamic psychotherapy, which focuses on underlying conflicts, may be tried.
-The therapist may start by encouraging patients to substitute speech for behavior, and thus, patients can understand themselves and communicate with others in a less dramatic way.
-Then, the therapist can help patients realize how their histrionic behaviors are a maladaptive way to attract the attention of others and to manage their self-esteem.
+The therapist may start by encouraging patients to substitute speech for behavior, and thus, communicate with others in a less dramatic way.
+The therapist may also help patients realize how their histrionic behaviors are a maladaptive way to attract the attention of others and to manage their self-esteem.